daisymjw/learngit/readme.txt

-git is a version control  system git is free software. add the 3 line
+git is a version control  system git is free software.
+2 add the 3 line for 888 add the 4 line